rogertangdq/cyberelay-oauth2/README.md

 - Next, review the `AppConfig` class, which serves as the factory for all service components used by the controllers,
   including:
   - Public/private key pairs
-  - Initiation of Pre-configured user account
+  - Initiation of pre-configured user account
   - JWK source
   - Token generators
   - Authorization service